olga-od-ua/hello_ireland/README.md

 21. As a Store Owner I want to be able to add a new product so that I can add new items to my shop.

-22. As a Store Owner I want to be able to edit a product so that I can change product criteria such as price, description, image etc..
+22. As a Store Owner I want to be able to edit a product so that I can change product criteria such as price, description, image etc.

 23. As a Store Owner I want to be able to delete a product so that I can remove items that are no longer on sale.